-Public Access Deed Restriction.
+Public Access Deed Restriction (coastal).
 A legal document that places responsibilities upon the landowner relative to public use within a specifically defined area of the property, in order to allow for a public accessway.

-Public Access Offer to Dedicate (OTD).
+Public Access Offer to Dedicate (OTD)-(coastal).
 A legal document that offers an easement across private land for a future public accessway.
-In order to open the accessway or stairway for public use, it must be accepted for management by a responsible agency.
+In order to effectuate the OTD and open the accessway or stairway for public use, it must be accepted for management by a responsible agency-and-then improved, if necessary, and opened.

 Public Road.
-A street or highway owned and maintained by the County, a City, the State, the federal government, or other public agency/entity.
+A street or highway owned and maintained by the County, a City, the State, or the federal government, or other public agency/entity.